afsalthaj/safe-string-interpolation/README.md

 import SafeString._

 val stringg: SafeString =
-  safeString"This is safer, guranteed and its all compile time, but pass $onyString, and $onlyCaseClass and nothing else"`
+  safeString"This is safer, guranteed and its all compile time, but pass $onlyString, and $onlyCaseClass and nothing else"`

 ```